In Denmark, trade unions play an important role in the society.

 As an example, in Denmark there is no legislation regulating wages.
 Wages are defined exclusively in the collective agreements.
 Wage setting and the development of salaries are negotiated at company or sector level.

 Another important role is to participate in solving disputes related to the collective agreements.

 The Danish model is based on the collective representation of the employees rather than on giving the individual employee rights.
 All workers are free to join a trade union, and it is the trade union with all its collective strength, which protects/fight for the employees’ rights, not the individual employee.
 Almost 70 percent of the Danish workforce belong to a trade union.

 Without members of trade unions, there would be no legitimacy for social partners to regulate via collective agreement or to enforce the rules of the labour market.

 Membership and unemployment insurance

 The membership of a trade union is not obligated by law.
-However, if you choose to become a member of a trade union the type of union will depend on your line of work and workplace.
+However, if you choose to become a member of a trade union, your choice of trade union depends on your education/position and workplace.

-Trade unions are also linked with various unemployment insurance funds.
-Having unemployment insurance is generally a good idea and you are not obligated to be a member of a trade union in order to sign up for unemployment insurance.
+Trade unions are associated with unemployment insurance funds.
+Having unemployment insurance is generally a good idea.
+In order to sign up you are not obligated to become a member of a trade union.